 Higher rate, but keep taxes low

-Interest paid only (no extra taxes)
+Interest + lender/broker fees (no extra taxes)

 Most borrowers only compare interest rates.
 But when you're self-employed, the hidden cost is taxes — and it's usually much larger than the rate difference.